fiedl/icecube-combo-install/README.md

 # Install Vagrant
 brew cask instal vagrant

+# Set the release you would like to use
+export RELEASE=V00-00-00-RC2

 # Start the virtual machine and run the install instructions
 vagrant up
 ```